 Previous GeneCards Identifiers for INPP5F Gene

 The protein encoded by this gene is an inositol 1,4,5-trisphosphate (InsP3) 5-phosphatase and contains a Sac domain.
 The activity of this protein is specific for phosphatidylinositol 4,5-bisphosphate and phosphatidylinositol 3,4,5-trisphosphate.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Aug 2011]

 GeneCards Summary for INPP5F Gene

 INPP5F (Inositol Polyphosphate-5-Phosphatase F) is a Protein Coding gene.
 Diseases associated with INPP5F include Foramen Magnum Meningioma and Parkinson Disease 21.
-Among its related pathways are Inositol phosphate metabolism (KEGG) and Metabolism.
+Among its related pathways are Glycerophospholipid biosynthesis and superpathway of inositol phosphate compounds.
 Gene Ontology (GO) annotations related to this gene include phosphoric ester hydrolase activity.
 An important paralog of this gene is SYNJ1.

 UniProtKB/Swiss-Prot Summary for INPP5F Gene